 How to apply: Fill out an online application at http://www.asm.wisc.edu/event-grants/

 What is funded: Only UW- Madison Registered Student Organizations (RSOs) in good standing with the Center for Leadership and Involvement (CfLI) may apply for the ASM event grant.
 Individuals, departments, or other non-RSO entities seeking event support are ineligible to receive the ASM event grant.
-The Event Grant Fund supports on-campus, RSO run events that are educational, informational, Free, and open to All students on campus.
+The Event Grant Fund supports on-campus, RSO run events that are educational, informational, free, and open to all students on campus.
 The event must be in line with the mission of the RSO, benefit the UW campus in some way, and must not supplement departmental or center events.
 The total amount available is $10,000 per event per semester.

-• Lodging: At a rate in line with the Wisconsin state maximum for hotels in the city of Madison.
+- Lodging: At a rate in line with the Wisconsin state maximum for hotels in the city of Madison.
 No University of Wisconsin student or faculty member may receive lodging.
-Lodging cannot be booked through 3rd parties (hotels.com, etc..).
+Lodging cannot be booked through 3rd parties (hotels.com, etc).

-• Printing: For the event.
+- Printing: For the event.
 No printing may be used to advertise for future events or activities put on by either the RSO or other organizations.
 All printing must be done through StudentPrint.
 All printing and advertising for the event must have the ASM Logo & Disclaimer on it (whether or not ASM is paying for the printing/advertising).

-• Advertising: For the event.
+- Advertising: For the event.
 No advertising may be used to advertise for future events or activities put on by either the RSO or other organizations.
 All printing and advertising for the event must have the ASM Logo & Disclaimer on it (whether or not ASM is paying for the printing/advertising).

-• Space and Equipment Rental: For the event.
+- Space and Equipment Rental: For the event.
 ASM cannot pay taxes.

-• Other: For the unique needs of an event not covered in the above categories.
+- Other: For the unique needs of an event not covered in the above categories.

 What is not funded:

-• Events of departments, GSSF groups, or any other entities
+catering set-up charges - Events of departments, GSSF groups, or any other entities

-• Events that are a majority social rather than educational
+- Events that are a majority social rather than educational

-• Gifts, donations, fundraising, contributions, or financial aid
+- Gifts, donations, fundraising, contributions, or financial aid

-• Events that collect donations, fundraise, or collect contributions
+- Events that collect donations, fundraise, or collect contributions

-• Revenue-producing events (charging at the door, selling merchandise)
+- Revenue-producing events (charging at the door, selling merchandise)

-• Non-disposable items
+- Non-disposable items

-• Costumes or supplies used to make costumes
+- Costumes or supplies used to make costumes

-• Elections or campaigns of political candidates at local, state, and national levels.
+- Elections or campaigns of political candidates at local, state, and national levels.

-• Legal Services
+- Legal Services

-• Academic credit-producing events
+- Academic credit-producing events

-• Fireworks
+- Fireworks

-• Decorations
+- Decorations

-• Events the RSO has already fundraised for
+- Events the RSO has already fundraised for

-• Expenses incurred prior to grant approval by the Grant Allocation Committee and meeting with financial staff
+- Expenses incurred prior to grant approval by the Grant Allocation Committee and meeting with financial staff

-When you can expect to have an answer: The Grant Allocation Committee will make a decision the night of the hearing for event and travel grants, unless it is for an event grant exceeding $4200.
-All event grants approved by Grant Allocation Committee over $4200 must also be approved by Student Council as well.
+When you can expect to have an answer: The Grant Allocation Committee will make a decision the night of the hearing for event and travel grants, unless it is for an event grant exceeding $4000.
+All event grants approved by Grant Allocation Committee over $4000 must also be approved by Student Council as well.
 Student Council meets every other week.
 Award notices are sent via email within 24 hours of the Grant Allocation Committee’s decision.

 How to apply: Fill out an online application at http://www.asm.wisc.edu/travel-grants/

-What is funded: The Travel Grant Fund supporting trips to conferences, trainings, competitions and other off-campus events that help to train student leaders and enrich the resources available to Student Organizations.
+What is funded: The Travel Grant Fund supports trips to conferences, trainings, competitions and other off-campus events that help to train student leaders and enrich the resources available to Student Organizations.
 The travel must be in line with the mission of the group.
 Attending the trip should benefit the campus beyond the immediate traveler(s) by bringing back some variety of information or service to the UW-Madison campus.
-The total amount available is $5000, or if under 10 people, $500 per person.
+The maximum total amount available is $5000, or if under 10 people, $500 per person.
 Student Organizations are limited to one travel grant per fiscal year (September – May).

-• Lodging: For UW-Madison RSO student members.
+- Lodging: For UW-Madison RSO student members.
 Lodging cannot be booked through 3rd parties (hotels.com, etc..).
 There is a lodging maximum that ASM can pay when using travel grant funds, based on the UW lodging calculator.

-• Other: For the unique needs of a trip not covered in the above categories
+- Other: For the unique needs of a trip not covered in the above categories

 What is not funded:

-• Food or beverages, or items associated with food and beverages
+- Food or beverages, or items associated with food and beverages

-• Gifts, donations, fundraising, contributions, or financial aid
+- Gifts, donations, fundraising, contributions, or financial aid

-• Travel where members collect donations, fundraise, or collect contributions
+- Travel where members collect donations, fundraise, or collect contributions

-• Revenue-producing travel (ex. selling merchandise)
+- Revenue-producing travel (ex. selling merchandise)

-• Costumes or supplies used to make costumes
+- Costumes or supplies used to make costumes

-• Elections or campaigns of political candidates at local, state, and national levels.
+- Elections or campaigns of political candidates at local, state, and national levels.

-• Legal Services
+- Legal Services

-• Any travel that is academic credit producing at any institution
+- Any travel that is academic credit producing at any institution

-• Travels and purchases with a focus on job or internship searches.
+- Travels and purchases with a focus on job or internship searches.

-• Travels that are primarily social in nature, rather than educational, and out of line with RSO mission
+- Travels that are primarily social in nature, rather than educational, and out of line with RSO mission

-• Any travel with a focus on job or internship searches.
+- Any travel with a focus on job or internship searches.

-When you can expect to have an answer: The Grant Allocation Committee will make a decision the night of the hearing for event and travel grants.
 Award notices will be sent via email within 24 hours of the Grant Allocation Committee’s decision.

 Vice Chancellor Funded Event Grants